dyhes/zulip/templates/corporate/development-community.md

 ## New features are tested here

-We [continuously test out new features or ideas][release-lifecycle] on chat.zulip.org before rolling them out to Zulip Cloud or including them in a Zulip Server release (or deciding not to!).
+We [continuously test out new features or ideas][release-lifecycle] on chat.zulip.org before rolling them out to Aloha Cloud or including them in a Aloha Server release (or deciding not to!).
 Please report in [#issues](https://chat.zulip.org/#narrow/stream/9-issues) anything you notice that seems broken!
 It’s likely you’ve found a bug in an upcoming feature.